Hostaway/api/source/includes/_los_losObject.md

 - `isSyncedExpedia`
 - `isSyncedVrbo`

-The error messages from all the channel we can get from `syncErrorMessage` field
+Channel error messages can be retrieved using `syncErrorMessage` field

 ```json
 {